 Segregation from others, especially in these times, can cause serious mental and emotional health issues for anyone who isn’t a complete introvert.
-And, in the past, these problems might have been overcome by means that aren’t currently possible.
+In the past, these problems might have been overcome by means that aren’t currently possible.
 Many restaurants, cafes, bars, gyms, and salons are closed, making it more difficult to overcome loneliness and anxiety.

 First and foremost, if being isolated leads to depression, anxiety, or irrational thoughts, reach out to a medical professional.
 Call your doctor or therapist and talk about what’s going on.
-You are not alone and there are steps you can take to improve your situation with the help of someone who understands.
+You are not alone, and there are steps you can take to improve your situation with the help of someone who understands.

 If you or someone you know is experiencing suicidal thoughts, call the National Suicide Prevention Lifeline: 1-800-273-8255